igorski/soundcloud-iframe-analytics/README.md

 ```

 The above will run once when the document finishes loading.
 It will then scan the document for
-iframes with SoundCloud content and attach the listeners automatically.
-The returned value is
+iframes with SoundCloud content.
+When found, the SoundCloud SDK is loaded asynchronously and
+subsequently the playback listeners will be added.

-a list of successfully bound listeners for each iframe, where each value is wrapped inside
+The returned value is a list of successfully bound listeners for each iframe, where each value is
-an object like so:
+wrapped inside an object like so:

 ```js
 {